 By following the tweets and exploring hashtags, Keeton learned #bcsm was a weekly Twitter chat led by a surgeon and two survivors.
-And this is how she found a sense of community during a period of her life that felt very small and very isolated.
+And this is how she found a sense of community during a period when she felt very small and very isolated.

 “It was a bat signal in lonely times,” says Keeton.
 “This is where social media works and shines.”

 Finding ways to bring together women battling cancer is important for Keeton.
-She’s among the participants in a Breast Cancer Awareness Panel being held at 6 p.m. on October 19 at WeWork’s headquarters in Chelsea, New York.
+She’s among the participants in a Breast Cancer Awareness Panel at 6 p.m. on Oct.
+19 at WeWork’s headquarters in Chelsea, New York.

 Keeton is grateful that WeWork spaces around the world have hosted this event and many others related to breast cancer awareness.
 The same day there’s a Lunch and Learn at Mexico City’s WeWork Cervantes featuring Lilián Gómez from the Breast Cancer Foundation.

 “I’m proud to work for a company that uses our spaces to bring good into the world,” says Keeton.

 Keeton is not the only breast cancer survivor on the panel.
 She will be joined by Hillary Black, co-founder of a talent management firm for the advertising and design industry called Kay & Black.

 “Very often in the last six months, my cancer story has come up in conversation,” says Black.
 “It changes who you are, and it changes what kind of legacy you want to leave behind.
 However many years you have left on planet you want to spend building that legacy.
 And one of the ways to do that is giving back.”